sentioxyz/docs/docs/Admin/billing.md

 ## Concurrent Backfill

 Since backfill is free, we limit the concurrent backfill one user can run.
 Currently, free tier can run **1 concurrent backfill.**

+## How the usage of multi-version is computed?

+If you enabled multi-version (say the 2 versions are *X* and *Y, X being the new version*), the backfill stage is always free.
+Once version *X* reaches the state of **Watching,** the Sentio units usage of both *X* and *Y* will be counted until you switch to the active version to *X.* (then the usage of *Y* will no longer be counted).
+Similarly, if you abandon version *X*, then the usage of *X* will no longer be counted.